ImageMagick/Usage-Markdown/basics/index.md

      To make it easier many common operations developed by users using the FX operator, have now been built into IM, creating things like [Color Lookup Tables](../color_mods/#clut), [Evaluate Math Functions](../transform/#evaluate), and [Multi Argument Functions](../transform/#function).
 As well as the [General Image Distortion Operator](../distorts/#distort), and some special [Image Composition Methods](../compose/#composite).

-     API's can manipulate images in a much more direct manner, alowing you to DIY a unique operation much more easilly, at the full speed provided by the API language.
+     API's can manipulate images in a much more direct manner, alowing you to DIY a unique operation much more easily, at the full speed provided by the API language.

 Conditional Processing

-:    While the IM command line interface can not easilly modify images based on some image derived attribute.
+:    While the IM command line interface can not easily modify images based on some image derived attribute.
 For example it is very hard to process images differently depending on if the image uses a light background, or a dark background.

      Yes you can do some limited and specific conditional actions using the [FX Image Operator](../transform/#fx), or ask IM to adjust (rotate) an image's [Orientation](../photos/#orient) based on certain conditions, or only shrink and never enlarge when [Resizing Images](../resize/#resize).
 But these are only handling special well known and common processing conditions.